nlp-group-project/github-readme-languages/README.md

 ## Acquire
 - Data acquired from Github.
   - Query for 'shoes' in search bar.
 Filter by 'Most Stars'.
-- 198 Readme files acquired.
+- 198 README.md files acquired.
 - Each row represents a repository.
-- Columns represent the repository, language, and readme contents.
+- Columns represent the repository, language and README.md contents.

 ## Prepare